COVID 19 - Information and School Closure Guide,

 In general terms, the government has requested that all UK citizens do the following:

 - Work and learn from home where possible

 - Practice social distancing, avoiding unnecessary social contact

 - Practice good hygiene, washing hands regularly and avoiding touching your face

 - Self-isolate the whole household for 14 days if you or a household member becomes ill with symptoms including a cough or a temperature

-- Self-isolate for a period of approximately 12 weeks if you are over 70, have an underlying health condition, or if you are pregnant.
+- Self-isolate for a period of approximately 12 weeks if you are over 70 or have an underlying health condition.